stabml/OppBlock/README.md

 	August 20th 1999
 ```

-...wouldn't that be shitty if I had OppBlock on my birthday
+...wouldn't that be shitty if I had OppBlock on my birthday!